rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 5. The resulting coordinates are cleaned up somewhat using a crude force field and the bounds matrix.

 Note that the conformers that result from this procedure tend to be fairly ugly.
 They should be cleaned up using a force field.
 This can be done within the RDKit using its implementation of the Universal Force Field (UFF). [#rappe]_

-More recently, there is an implementation of the method of Riniker and Landrum [#riniker2]_ which uses torsion angle preferences from the Cambridge Structural Database (CSD) to correct the conformers after distance geometry has been used to generate them.
+More recently, there is an implementation of the ETKDG method of Riniker and Landrum [#riniker2]_ which uses torsion angle preferences from the Cambridge Structural Database (CSD) to correct the conformers after distance geometry has been used to generate them.
 With this method, there should be no need to use a minimisation step to clean up the structures.

 More detailed information about the conformer generator and the parameters controlling it can be found in the "RDKit Book".

 Since the 2018.09 release of the RDKit, ETKDG is the default conformer generation method.